 REST web services foundation

 Representational State Transfer (REST) is a style for creating distributed web applications.
-When applied to the design of a web services API, it establishes a set of technologies and best practices for exposing server-based resources and managing their states.
+When applied to the design of a web services API, it establishes a set of technologies for exposing server-based resources and managing their states.
 It uses mainstream protocols and standards to provide a flexible foundation for administering ONTAP clusters.

 Resources and state representation